MicrosoftDocs/azure-video-indexer/azure-video-indexer/textless-slate-scene-matching.md

 [!INCLUDE [AMS VI retirement announcement](./includes/important-ams-retirement-abbreviated.md)]

-This article shows how to enable and view  a textless slate with matching scene (preview).
+This article shows how to enable and view  a textless slate with matching scene.

 This insight is most useful to customers involved in the movie post-production process.